appdefensealliance/ASA-WG/Web App Profile/Web App Test Guide.md

 *L1 and L2*
-1. Provide a written description of any default accounts which may be present on publicly exposed interfaces.
+1. If any default accounts are present on publicly exposed interfaces, a written description of these accounts must be provided.

 **Test Procedure**